InsultingPros/AcediaCore/docs/events.md

 > however, what they are and how they work is different and shouldn't
 > be mixed up.

+## Are handlers guaranteed to be called?

+As a rule of thumb, all handlers, connected to a signal, are expected to be called when that `signal` is emitted.
+Exceptions are frowned upon and mostly exist for wrappers for existing UnrealScript's event (for mutators, game rules, etc.) to provide the same kind of interface.
+If `signal` allows handlers to prevent its propagation to other handlers, then this must be specified in documentation for event's `signal` function.

+However note that `signal` only calls handlers that were added before its emission began.
+For example, if you add a new handler for `OnTick()` while handling that event, the new one will only be called on the next tick.
+However, removing existing handlers will prevent them from being called even if they were connected to a `signal` when emission has already began.

 ## [Advanced] How signals and slots work

 ### Delegates overview